-WFSCB collaborates with our local universities, Texas A&M University-Corpus Christi and Texas A&M University-Kingsville to put labor market intelligence for the region in the hands of their students.
+WFSCB collaborates with our local universities, Texas A&M University-Corpus Christi and Texas A&M University-Kingsville, and local community colleges, Coastal Bend College and Del Mar College, to put labor market intelligence for the region in the hands of their students.
 Through the use of Career Coach, an online, interactive labor market and resume building tool, students are able to find local employment statistics, wage information, and other information that will help them make smart career choices for the future.
 WFSCB professionals attend training each semester for university faculty and brief them about the services available.
-During these presentations WFSCB staff also provide information about TWC resources like Texas Career Check, Jobs Y'all, Texas Reality Check, and the Texas Internship Challenge.
+During these presentations WFSCB staff also provide information regarding TWC resources like Texas Career Check, Jobs Y'all, Texas Reality Check, and the Texas Internship Challenge.

 South Texas Career Connection (STCC) and Rural School Innovation Zone (RSIZ), have provided the opportunity for WFSCB to be more than just a collaborating partner but a designated intermediary.
-Via these projects, we are connected to six rural school districts.
+Via these projects funded by TEA Perkins Reserve Grant, we are connected to six rural school districts.
 WFSCB in collaboration with higher education and industry in our rural counties provides an important career pathway to success for high school students and offers them opportunities to personalize their education based on their college and career readiness aligned to the regional workforce needs.
 WFSCB will continue to make progress in the activities implemented with these two projects to enhance program and activities to all school districts in our service area.
 WFSCB will continue to seek funds from TEA and internal grants such as TANF to grow our knowledge and coordination with secondary and post-secondary education activities.
 It is worth noting the students enrolled in the various academies in these programs will also be assessed for enrollment into WIOA Youth Services for paid or unpaid work-based learning activities such as work experience which provide an educational and occupation experience during the course of the work-based learning activity.
-WFSCB involvement as an intermediary, directly supports the Carl D. Perkins Career and Technical Education Act of 2006 in that we are able to align with the expected activities in preparing students for roles outside the paid labor market, teach general employment skills, and teach skills required in specific occupations and careers.
+WFSCB involvement as an intermediary, directly supports the Carl D. Perkins Career and Technical Education Act of 2006 in that we are able to align with the expected activities in preparing students for roles outside the paid labor market, teach general employment skills, and teach skills required in specific occupations and careers., presentations,